vipin-tiwari/SynonymEngine/README.md

-# The Vagrantfile has been provided for the beta testing/
+#Introduction
-# The Vagrantfile  configures the box with port-forwarding and provisions with:
+The Vagrantfile has been provided for the beta testing/ The Vagrantfile  configures the box with port-forwarding and provisions with:
-#  a. bootstrap.sh
+ a. bootstrap.sh
-#  b. run ansible playbook
+ b. run ansible playbook
-#  c. startup the application.
+ c. startup the application.

 Please follow below steps: